-It is pretty common for furniture to fade with age, or to suffer some damage that we might consider irreparable.
-But, before you toss that old chest, dresser, or table onto the side of the road, consider seeing if I might be able to repair it for you.
-If I can, chances are that fixing it will cost much less than buying an entirely new piece.
-It may even be possible to alter certain design elements if you want to give it a little update.
+It's a simple fact of nature that wood finishes, and possibly the wood beneath, will degrade with age.
+Other times they take damage that we might consider irreparable.
+But before you get rid of that old chest, dresser or table, consider seeing if I might be able to repair and refinish it for you.
+If possible, chances are that fixing it will cost less than buying an entirely new piece or set.
+It may even be possible to alter certain design elements if you want to change or modernize the look.

-There is also the occasional problem of damage to the finish, or you may decide after a number of years that the finish your furniture currently has isn't what you want anymore.
-Again, before you toss it aside in favor of an entirely new piece or set, consider checking to see if it can be refinished.
+A piece can also sustain damage to the finish alone, or you may decide after a number of years that the color your furniture currently has isn't what you want anymore.
+Again, before you toss it aside in favor of an entirely new piece or set, consider checking to see if it can be refinished to achieve your goals.